The Roaring ’20s sounds nice, but a Snoring ’20s would be nicer

 The thing about celebratory moments is that they end.”

-As historian John M. Barry points out in a recent Politico interview, part of the reason people of the 1920s got swept up in a decade of carpe diem is because one of the deadliest wars in world history ended unexpectedly, just as one of the deadliest plagues ever also ended.
+As historian John M. Barry points out in a recent Politico interview, part of the reason the 1920s was a decade of carpe diem is because one of the deadliest wars in world history ended unexpectedly, just as one of the deadliest plagues ever also ended.
 Not to downplay the devastation of COVID-19, but casualties of the 1918 pandemic were of an entirely different magnitude—with at least 20 times as many deaths worldwide.
 And that’s before you even factor in the millions of war dead.
 Make no mistake, everyone who survived this past year should feel grateful to be alive.
-Just perhaps not the kind of death-cheating gratitude of living every day like it’s your last.
+Just perhaps not the death-cheating gratitude of living every day like it’s your last.

 The pandemic should have made us all at least a little more germaphobic, and that’s a good thing.
 As Barry further points out in his Politico interview, even after the 1918 pandemic ended, scientists had no idea yet how viruses worked.
 They only got around to defining the word “virus” in 1925, at which point many folks had (justifiably) long since traded face masks for tweed newsie caps.
 That knowledge gap is part of the reason people in the Roaring ’20s seemed to party without fear of viral reprisal.
 A full century later, we have way too much health data, and way too many hypochondriacs, for the same amount of carefree jubilation.
 (Although I am prepared to be surprised.)